 - [TRI-08]: "Swan Song" (English) - The last or final work, effort or performance.

-- [TRI-09]: "Robiť z komára somára" (Slovark, translates to "Making a donkey out of a mosquito") - "Making a mountain out of a molehill", this idiom is referring to over-reactive, histrionic behaviour where a person makes too much of a minor issue.
+- [TRI-09]: "Robiť z komára somára" (Slovak, translates to "Making a donkey out of a mosquito") - "Making a mountain out of a molehill", this idiom is referring to over-reactive, histrionic behaviour where a person makes too much of a minor issue.

 - [TRI-10]: "Jogar verde para colher maduro" (Portuguese) - Insinuate something to obtain information. [for example: saying you know everything about x, without knowing anything about it, only for the other person to give you information you weren't privy of.]